motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Our Secret: Distribution

 Orbit wants to be a _really good platform for knowledge management_, replacing clunky and stale intranet and portal systems of today.
-To do that, it is most helpful if it crawls all of your company information.
-But early in development we realized there's a problem trying to do that: no one wants to trust a single company with _everything_.
+To do that, it needs to crawl all of your information.
+But there was a misaligned incentive here: early in development we realized no one wants to trust any single company with _everything_.

 Duh!

 We thought we'd reached a roadblock.
 Huge enterprise sales cycles didn't excite us and they weren't the problem we felt was necessary to solve.
-But it was impossible to get anyone to install it.
-We we're stuck at distribution.
+But it was impossible to get anyone to install it without wanting a big demo.

-Until we had a realization: computers today are powerful.
-They have large disks, and NLP algorithms have become as fast as multiplication with just a few MBs of space.
+In frustration, we later had a realization: computers today are _powerful_.
+They have large disks and fast processors.
+Further, NLP algorithms have become incredibly fast.

-That meant Orbit could run _entirely privately on your computer_.
-We'd just have to figure out a way to have it sync data between peers, basically adding a third pillar to traditional enteprise app models:
+That meant Orbit could plausibly run _entirely privately on your computer_.
+We'd just have to figure out a way to have it sync data between peers.

+In vetting out this model we actually were very happy with it.
+It basically created a new model for enterprise sales, one that fit our constraints perfectly.
+Today you either build a Cloud service or sell a company a server they install On-premise.
+We wanted to make a simple desktop app with some decentralized pieces:

-1. **Cloud** - High trust of security required, easy to develop.
+1. Cloud - Have to trust security, lower UX, but easy to develop.
-2. **On-premise** - Secure, high install cost, large sales cycle, harder to develop.
+2. On-premise - Secure, high install cost, large sales cycle, harder to develop.
-3. **Decentralized** - Secure, low install cost, limited compute and harder to develop.
+3. **Decentralized/On Device** - Secure, low install cost, high UX, but limited compute and harder development.

-But given the advances in NLP and compute power, it immediately became clear this got rid of our big distribution problem: it aligned our incentives with our users.
+So we tested our theory of NLP and compute power, and with some interesting work there we're confident we can do good search locally.
+The rest perfectly aligned with our incentives.

 <div style="margin: 2.5rem -20%; display: flex; align-items: center; justify-content: center;">
   <div style="margin: auto;  max-width: 100vw;">